 My intention with #sthgotherthanaselfie was to tweak how I use Instagram to make it a more meaningful platform for sharing.
-This idea emerged in response to the overabundance of selfies and beautiful life pictures on Instagram.
-I am also reacting to the proliferation of North American content—this is of course dependent on who you follow.
+This idea emerged in response to the overabundance of selfies and ‘beautiful life’ pictures on Instagram.
+I am also reacting to the proliferation of North American content—of course dependent on who you follow.

 Somehow on my online browsing, I stumbled over the idea of re-circulating news headlines that offered a strategy or positive action that others have taken to deal with an issue.
 Topic-wise, I focused on violence against women and gender relations in countries other than North America.
 Even if the headlines are old news, I feel it is worth re-circulating them because with all the noise out there, online, things get lost.